HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 HA compute node deployment diagram

+> !!!NOTE
-**Note**: The master/standby compute node servers are then installed with keepalived program respectively, and the VIP used is: 192.168.200.140
+> The master/standby compute node servers are then installed with keepalived program respectively, and the VIP used is: 192.168.200.140

 ##### Compute node